Sam Bankman-Fried: United States v. Bankman-Fried

 The case revolved largely around two ways that Alameda was able to access the funds of other FTX customers.
 The first was the line of credit Alameda had on the exchange.
 A credit line is a relatively common facility that enables an entity to function more efficiently as a liquidity provider, and margin traders on FTX were generally allowed to borrow from one another and do as they pleased with the borrowed funds.
 However, Alameda's credit line was "essentially unlimited", and it was exempt from posting collateral on the exchange to formally secure the borrows.
 Senior engineers testified that they had added these features at the direction of their CEO.
 Bankman-Fried contended that he had merely requested something that would prevent erroneous liquidation.
 He was not aware of the specific solution implemented, he said, although he was aware that Alameda ultimately borrowed "around $2 billion" this way.

 Bankman-Fried also denied knowledge of a crucial part of the second way that Alameda accessed customer funds.
 Before FTX had a bank account, it had used Alameda and other payment processors to receive fiat deposits from customers.
 "What I believed is that either the funds were just being held in a bank account and not used or moved, or that they were being sent to FTX in one way or another," Bankman-Fried testified.
 He assumed that if Alameda had been spending the funds, that would have been reflected as a borrow on Alameda's main account on FTX.
 Not until October or November 2022, did he claim that he finally confirmed otherwise.
 The main Alameda account was not tracking these transactions and Alameda had taken $8 billion.
 Other FTX executives conceded that "it seemed like he might not know" exactly how these funds were being processed and that while FTX's systems were tracking this liability, it was not displayed on the admin user's dashboard.
 But they also emphasized that ultimately at both businesses, Bankman-Fried was the only individual in charge.

-Much attention was given to the contrast between Bankman-Fried's public statements about his companies and the private realities.
+Significant attention was drawn to the contrast between Bankman-Fried's public claims about his companies and the private realities behind them.
 For example, on November 8, 2022, he had tweeted, "FTX is fine.
 Assets are fine."
 One FTX executive said these statements were false after first describing them to prosecutors as true but "misleading" because Bankman-Fried had been careful to talk solvency rather than liquidity.
 Misleading but technically true statements were a common theme.
 Bankman-Fried maintained, for instance, that he had never said Alameda was treated the same as other customers in all respects, only that Alameda was not front-running other customers.
 He also claimed to have only skimmed the "dishonest" balance sheets that Alameda's CEO sent to lenders and the defense made a great effort to demonstrate her autonomy in the role, the prime example being her refusal to follow Bankman-Fried's advice to hedge against a market downturn.